 Provides quantitative insight into U.S. and European physician perceptions of key treatment drivers and goals and the current level of unmet need for a specific disease.
 Commercial opportunities are analyzed, and the extent to which emerging therapies may capitalize on these opportunities is evaluated.

-Key companies: Bayer, Pfizer, Bristol-Meyer Squibb, Boehringer Ingelheim, Daiichi Sankyo, Janssen Pharmaceuticals
+Key companies: Bayer, Pfizer, Bristol-Myers Squibb, Boehringer Ingelheim, Daiichi Sankyo, and Janssen Pharmaceuticals.